Nodes and subnet blockchains

-Internet Computer sub-networks provide physical hardware and resources—like CPU and memory—for performing software operations.
-Each sub-network consists of some number of individual machines—connected peer computers called nodes—that run the software components of the Internet Computer protocol.
+Internet Computer subnet blockchains provide physical hardware and resources—like CPU and memory—for performing software operations.
+Each subnet is a blockchain that consists of some number of individual machines—connected peer computers called nodes—that run the software components of the Internet Computer protocol.

-The Internet Computer software components that run on each node are called a replica because they replicate state and computation across all of the nodes in a sub-network.
+The Internet Computer software components that run on each node are called a replica because they replicate state and computation across all of the nodes in a subnet blockchain.

 The core components of a replica are organized into the following logical layers:

-A peer-to-peer (P2P) networking layer that collects and advertises messages from users, from other nodes in its sub-network, and from other sub-networks.
-Messages received by the peer-to-peer layer are replicated to all of the nodes in the sub-network to ensure the security, reliability, and resiliency of the platform.
+A peer-to-peer (P2P) networking layer that collects and advertises messages from users, from other nodes in its subnet blockchain, and from other sub-networks.
+Messages received by the peer-to-peer layer are replicated to all of the nodes in the subnet to ensure the security, reliability, and resiliency of the platform.

 A consensus layer that selects and sequences messages received from users and from different subnets to create input blocks that can be notarized and finalized before being delivered to the message routing layer.